WPI-ARC/hubo_ros_core/README.md

 Repository structure
 --------------------
+Unlike earlier Catkinized software we have provided, this repository does not contain a Catkin workspace.
+As we expect that other teams will be well on their way to migrating to ROS Groovy, the difficulties of managing multiple workspaces do not justify the simplicity of distributing these packages in their own workspace.
+As such, you will need to clone this repository inside the `src/` directory of an existing Catkin workspace.

-This repository contains a Catkin workspace for ROS Groovy+, and is incompatible with ROS Fuerte and earlier.
+Please note that this software is structured for ROS Groovy+, and is incompatible with ROS Fuerte and earlier.
 Versions of this software for earlier versions of ROS will not be actively developed or maintained!

 This repository is structured around 3 core packages: